3.9.2. Rules for adding attributes to vegetation items

 • Woodlands:

-• Forests and sparsely wooded areas and areas occupied by trees and shrubs located outside of localities.
+• Forests, sparsely wooded areas, and areas occupied by trees and shrubs located outside of localities.

-• Areas occupied by trees and shrubs on vacant lots and within undeveloped blocks (no buildings inside the block, individual buildings located outside areas of vegetation, or “Utility or storage” buildings)
+• Areas occupied by trees and shrubs on vacant lots and within undeveloped blocks (no buildings inside the block, or individual buildings located outside areas of vegetation, or “Utility or storage” buildings).

-• Forest areas with proper names (such as terrain that is not drawn in the administrative division layer):
+• Forest areas with proper names (for example, natural landmarks that are not drawn in the administrative division layer):

 Note.